zowe/docs-site/docs/user-guide/api-mediation/authenticating-with-personal-access-token.md

 :::note Notes
 * An SMF record can be issued when a Personal Access Token is generated.
 For more information, see [SMF records issued by API ML](api-mediation-smf.md).
-* In order to enable the Personal Access Tokens support when using the Caching Service, **Infinispan** is required as the storage solution.
+* To enable Personal Access Token support when using the Caching Service, **Infinispan** is the required storage solution.
+Infinispan is part of Zowe installation.
+No additional software or installation is required when using this storage solution.
 :::

 For detailed information about using the Personal Access Token as part of single sign on, see the section [Using the Personal Access Token to authenticate](#using-the-personal-access-token-to-authenticate) later in this article.